lswatts42/carnd_project3_TrafficSignClassification/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/lswatts42/carnd_project3_TrafficSignClassification/blob/master/Traffic_Sign_Classifier-Copy1.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34779 samples
-* The size of the validation set is ?
+* The size of the validation set is 4410 samples
-* The size of test set is ?
+* The size of test set is 12630 samples
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32 x 32 x 3 pixels
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 42

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+The dataset includes thousands of pictures of traffic signs taken on German roads.
+Here is some examples of the pictures in the datasets:

+![Traffic Sign 1][image1.1]
+![Traffic Sign 2][image1.2]
+![Traffic Sign 3][image1.3]

+These are histograms of the training, validation, and testing datasets, where the x axis is the classification of the traffic sign and the y axis is how many instances of that sign there are in the dataset.
+Notice how they all have a very similar distribution of signs, and that some signs appear far more often than the others.

+![Histogram of the Training dataset][image2]
+![Histogram of the Validation dataset][image3]
+![Histogram of the Testing dataset][image4]

 ### Design and Test a Model Architecture